anoma/taiga/book/src/exec.md

 Solvers receive intents from the intent gossip network and match them together in order to create transactions.

-**Note**: that implies that users need to give some information to the solvers (including the content of `intentVP`) that is sufficient to create partial transactions and transactions (to create proofs).
+That implies that users need to give some information to the solvers that is sufficient to create partial transactions and transactions (to create proofs).
+In order to match two intents, the solver needs to know:
+- intentVPs of both matching parties
+- note commitments and nullifiers from prior partial transactions (to be chained)
+- proofs from prior partial transactions (to be chained)
+- for the notes spent/output in the new partial transaction: nullifier key, commitments to the sender/receiver VPs, note fields

 We are considering the model where a solver makes one step at a time and sends the step result back to the gossip network, where the partial solution meets the next solver in the chain.
 In practice, the solver can continue solving instead of sending the result back to the gossip network if they can make the next step.